Coronavirus (COVID-19): Your Daily Update

 A novel coronavirus (nCoV) is a new strain that has NOT been previously identified in humans.
 The new coronavirus was first named “2019-nCoV”.
 On February 11, WHO renamed it COVID-19.

-Where does novel coronavirus come from?
+Where does COVID-19 come from?

 On 31 December 2019, China alerted the WHO of several cases of pneumonia in the city of Wuhan.
 Wuhan has 11 million people and is located in the central Hubei Province, which itself has 60 million people.
 Several of those infected by the virus worked at or visited a a large seafood and animal market, suggesting a possible zoonotic origin to the outbreak.
-Wuhan’s Huanan Seafood Wholesale Market was shut down on January 1.
+Wuhan’s Huanan Seafood Market was shut on January 1.

 On January 5, Chinese officials and experts ruled out the possibility that this was a recurrence of the SARS.
 Tests showed that cases were due to a new coronavirus, which was named “2019-nCoV.” (it has since been renamed COVID-19 by WHO).